Home Agenda Agenda at a Glance Sponsors Speakers TravelAttendee ProfilesMore Information Register

 E-Rate Workshop

-The conversation continues with a collaborative policy discussion focused on streamlining implementation, addressing current challenges, and shaping recommendations for the next five-year budget cycle.
+This interactive workshop brings together SHLB members and E-Rate practitioners for a timely discussion on the future of the E-Rate program.
+The conversation will include a collaborative policy discussion focused on streamlining implementation, addressing current challenges, and shaping recommendations for the next five-year budget cycle.
 A panel of E-Rate experts will explore practical strategies to improve efficiency, increase access, and ensure the program continues to meet the evolving connectivity needs of schools and libraries.

 Whether you're a seasoned applicant or new to E-Rate, this is your chance to engage directly with program leaders and help influence the future of one of the nation’s most impactful broadband initiatives.